Ice Sculptor

 Incidentally, Junichi and Mark Daukas have competed against one another at least once, at the 1992 Olympic Arts competition in Hamar, Norway.
 Junichi and his teammate came out on top, although in kind of a weird way.

-Asked by Oscar about 12 years ago
+Asked by Mr. Freeze over 12 years ago